parekhn188/capstone/README.md

 # capstone
-Contains the arduino code for our capstone
+Contains the C++ and front-end code for our capstone project